IvayloDankolov/opentype/README.md

 ## Copyright and License

 This library is licensed under the three-clause BSD license.
-Copyright 2013-2016 Bram Stein.
+Copyright 2013-2016 Bram Stein and 2018 Ivaylo Dankolov.
 All rights reserved.